kartoza/bims-website/docs/src/administrator/upload-spatial-layers.md

 # BIMS: Upload Spatial Layers

->Note: Only admin/super user can upload spatial layers.
+>Note: Only admin/super users can upload spatial layers.

-Click on [here](https://bims.site.com/upload-spatial-layer/) to access the upload spatial layers page.
+Click [here](https://bims.site.com/upload-spatial-layer/) to access the upload spatial layers page.

 This is how it looks.